Grrrben/gocoin/README.md

 ## TODO

-+ Standarise transactions
-+ Public/Private key pairs in transactions
++ Public/Private key pairs in transactions and/or wallets for proof of ownership.
-+ Share transactions
-+ Validate transactions
++ gRCP instead of the http API
++ write _more_ tests